SahilGothoskar/Sales/Final/README.md

 ![](./tweets_fart.png)

 ### Employment Table:
+Employment Table contains different store details like their weekly sales,unemployment percent etc
+* Primary key for this table is Employment_Id
+* Foreign key for this table is Services_ID

 The table is normalized and also its cleaned.

 ![](./employment.jpeg)

 ### Services Table:
+Services Table contains different store details like their ZHVI ,Mom, YoY
+* Primary key for this table is Services_ID
+* Foreign key for this table is Employment_Id

 The table is normalized and also its cleaned.
 ![](./services.jpeg)

 ### Walmart Table:
+Walmart table contains different stores across different regions along with their market health index, size rank and sale for gain
+* Primary key for this table is Walmart_Id
+*
 The table is normalized and also its cleaned.

 ![](./walmart.jpeg)